 - SOC2 third-party audit reports: https://aws.amazon.com/compliance/soc-faqs/

 Crazy Egg uses industry-leading cloud platforms (currently Amazon Web Services) to host its production systems for the Crazy Egg Service.
-Access to these data centers is limited to authorized personnel only, as verified by biometric identity verification measures.
+Access to these data centers is limited to authorized personnel, as verified by biometric identity verification measures.
 Physical security measures for these data centers include on-premises security guards, closed-circuit video monitoring, and additional intrusion protection measures.
-We rely on the third-party attestations of their physical security.
+We rely on third-party attestations of their physical security.

 - perimeter fencing